 – She has to do some work this holiday, I brought books. she said.
 Then closed her eyes, ending the conversation.

 I sent an exasperated look towards my dad.
 He responded with an embarrassed smile.
 I had visions of myself working on philosophy, the black lines of text dancing in front of my eyes while Sal’s laughter echoed up from below.
-The idea horrified me… I crawled over to Anne and called her in a low voice.
+I was horrified… I crawled over to Anne and called her in a low voice.
 Her eyes opened.
 I leaned over her and pulled the most worried, good-behaved, face I could, even drawing in my cheeks a bit to try make myself look like an overworked intellectual.

-– Anne, I said, you can’t make me do that, make me work in this heat… during my holidays, which could do me so much good!
+– Anne, I said, you can’t make me do that, make me work in this heat… during my holidays, which could be so good for me!

 She fixed her eyes on me for a moment, then smiled mysteriously and turned over.